-If the Title IX Coordinator determines that an appeal is timely submitted, the Title IX Coordinator will designate the appropriate senior administrator of the Institution to consider the appeal.
+If the Title IX Coordinator determines that an appeal is timely submitted, the Title IX Coordinator will designate the appropriate senior administrator of AGST to consider the appeal.
 Such senior administrator shall not be the same person as the investigator(s), the Title IX Coordinator, or the hearing officer who determined responsibility or dismissal.
 The Title IX Coordinator shall provide the appeal to the other party, who shall have five (5) calendar days to provide a written statement in response to the appeal.
 The senior administrator will consider the objections presented in the appeal and the written response to the appeal, review and evaluate the final determination report, if applicable, and reach his or her conclusion.
 The senior administrator will issue a written decision related to the appeal to the Complainant and Respondent and provide it to them simultaneously within thirty (30) days of receiving all written responses.
+The President of AGST or his or her designee(s) may, in the President's sole discretion, consider any appeal from such senior administrator's decision, in which case the President or his or her designee(s) shall issue a decision in writing to the Complainant and Respondent, which shall be the final decision of AGST on this matter.
+If the President of AGST or his or her designee(s) decide not to consider any appeal from such senior administrator's decision, then the decision of the senior administrator will be final.
 All documentation regarding an appeal will be communicated with and forwarded to the Title IX Coordinator.
-The determination regarding responsibility becomes final either on the date that the Institution provides the parties with the written determination of the result of the appeal, if an appeal is filed, or if an appeal is not filed, the date on which an appeal would no longer be considered timely.
+The determination regarding responsibility becomes final either on the date that AGST provides the parties with the written determination of the result of the appeal, if an appeal is filed, or if an appeal is not filed, the date on which an appeal would no longer be considered timely.